shabul/AP-Govt-Web-Automation/README.md

 - `--auto-login` pulls credentials from `PORTAL_USERNAME`/`PORTAL_PASSWORD`.
 - `--wait-seconds` fine tunes Selenium waits (default 30 seconds).

+## About Shabul
+Built by Shabul to take the busywork out of AP certificate processing.
+Say hey on [LinkedIn](https://www.linkedin.com/in/shabul/) or browse more projects at [shabul.github.io](https://shabul.github.io/).
+If this helps your team, toss a star or follow [@shabul](https://github.com/shabul) for more automation experiments.

 ## Notes

 - All sensitive beneficiary data remains outside the repo; sample file names above are placeholders.